Beastwick18/genshin-real-time-notes/README.md

 ![full](./screenshots/full.png)

-- Which will generate `resin.exe`
+# Installing (pre-built binaries)
+- You can download a pre-built .exe from the releases tab
-- Run this once to generate the default `config.json`
+- Run the .exe once to generate the default `config.json`
 - Fill out the config with your data.
 (See below for steps to get your info)

-# Installing (pre-built binaries)
-- You can download a pre-built .exe from the releases tab
+- The easiest way to run the program will be to create a shortcut to it
+- Make sure the config.json is in the same directory as the .exe

 # Getting session info from hoyolab
 1. First go to https://www.hoyolab.com/home and log in